Aman-Dk/KnowYour-Emoji-ReactApp/README.md

 # KnowYour-Emoji-ReactApp

-Want to know what your emoji says.
+Want to know what your emoji says.<br>
 This app will tell what is the meaning of your emoji.
 Go to the link and enter any emoji or select from the list of given emoji to find out what they say.